tediumm/Toxic_Comm_BERT_Network/README.md

 - Vocabulary Size: 181025
 - Max Sequence Length: 1250

+For reasons of inefficiency detection of CNN model, it was decided that BERT model would provide better results in more efficient way.
+Despite the fact that the CNN model is also capable of processing sequences of signs and words, its main task is rather to work with images using convolutional network methods.
+At the same time, BERT (Bidirectional Encoder Representations from Transformers) is a state-of-the-art transformer-based model for natural language processing (NLP) tasks.
+It was introduced by Google AI in 2018 and has achieved remarkable performance on a wide range of NLP tasks, including text classification, sentiment analysis, named entity recognition, and question answering.
+That is why final decision was made in favor of using this model.

 ## Preprocessing

-Data manipulation libraries used: pandas, machine learning libraries PyTorch, transformers library for BERT model and tokenizer, and various other libraries for data preprocessing, evaluation metrics, and visualization.
+Data manipulation libraries used: pandas, machine learning libraries PyTorch, transformers library for BERT model and tokenizer, and various other libraries for data preprocessing, evaluation metrics, and visualization (which can be found in code file "Data_Preprocessing.ipynb").
 The comments are preprocessed by converting them to lowercase and tokenizing them using a BERT tokenizer.
 The labels are converted to tensors.

 ![image](https://github.com/tediumm/Toxic_Comm_Ntwrk/assets/99214871/b36c0773-c08a-41cb-af76-ff6a494395a8)

 ## Clustering for further comment dataset observation

 Main Topics (NMF Model) were found for the whole dataset (figure 1) and for rows with toxic comments only (figure 2).
+Code can be found in "NMF_Topic_Modelling.ipynb"

 ![image](https://github.com/tediumm/Toxic_Comm_Ntwrk/assets/99214871/f7688fc5-dd34-497c-ba4c-54f56e308cdd)
 *Fig. 1 Topic modelling for all comments*